Skip to content

 The change you can put in front of a steering committee.

 Operational platforms are bought to move metrics.
-These are the changes Next EAM is designed to drive on this use case once operating data starts flowing through it.
+These are the changes NextEAM is designed to drive on this use case once operating data starts flowing through it.

 Data captured at the asset

-Inspection findings, parts consumption, and signatures recorded at the point of work, not transcribed later from paper.
+Inspection findings, parts consumption, scans, and signatures recorded at the point of work, not transcribed later from paper.

-Higher first time fix rate
+Higher first-time fix rate

 Faster closure

 Work order closed at the asset with all the data required.
-No backlog of half completed records in someone's notebook.
+No backlog of half-completed records in someone's notebook.

 Trust and compliance

 Mobile sessions inherit the same role scopes as the web.
 Every action is logged with location and device identifier.
 Lost devices can be revoked centrally.
+Module access enforced server-side, not just hidden in the UI.